Hermitter/dotfiles/scripts/operating-systems/README.md

 # Overview
-Each folder contains scripts that are meant to quickly set up a Linux distribution the way I like it.
+Each folder contains scripts that are meant to quickly set up an OS the way I like it.

 # Organization
 > Scripts need to run in the same directory with user permissions